mkb79/Audible/docs/source/intro/getting_started.rst

 .. note::

-   If you have activated 2-factor-authentication for your Amazon account, you can append the current OTP to the password.
+   If you have activated 2-factor-authentication for your Amazon account, you can append the current OTP to your password.
+This eliminates the need for a new OTP prompt.

 .. note::

-   Set `with_username=True` to login with your Audible username (for US, UK or DE marketplace only).
+   Set `with_username=True` to login with your pre-Amazon account (for US, UK or DE marketplace only).

 .. note::